Lineman Training Center

 The career of LINEMAN is restricted, it’s not for the weak minded or the faint of heart, working conditions include rain, cold, hot, dark, high wind and all combinations and extremes of these.
 Normal work hours apply only when all the lights are on; if someone is out of service your work day is not over.
 Work stations are at an elevated level, if you like staying on the ground floor this career is not for you.
 High voltage is most always present yet invisible, and fear is always a factor.

 It’s a lineman thing; you wouldn’t understand...YET

-Complete the application using Acrobat Reader and submit it by email to email@example.com.
-(If you have a MAC, please enter your information, go to File, Print, at the bottom is PDF - click on it, Save as PDF - name and location where you can find it - SAVE.
-Then email as an attachment.)
-You will receive a confirmation that your application was received, then you will be placed on the waiting list.
+Download the Lineman application to your computer using Acrobat Reader, complete the blanks, save, then email it as an attachment to email@example.com.
+You will receive a confirmation that your application was received and be placed on the waiting list (Approximately eight months).
 For more information about the application process, possible financial assistance with tuition, or questions about the Lineman career, please call 606-451-6697 or 606-451-6699.
 You may also complete an application on the Lineman Tech Center Facebook page.